-Hieroglyphics dating back as 2330 BC indicate that reflexology has deep roots.
+Hieroglyphics dating back to 2330 BC indicate that Reflexology has deep roots.
 India and China have similar evidence.
-In 1913, reflexology was brought to North America by William Fitzgerald an M.D. in Connecticut.
-He used Zone therapy, as it was called, to deaden pain.
-Reflexology has been established and widely accepted in many countries.
-Although it has taken many years, it is now gaining acceptance.
-Certain employers and Insurance companies are now recognizing it and allowing, people to get their money back for it.
+In 1913, Reflexology was brought to North America by William Fitzgerald, an M.D. in Connecticut.
+Zone therapy, aka Reflexology, has anesthetic qualities.
+Reflexology has taken many years to gain acceptance and is known worldwide.
+Certain employers and insurance companies now recognize it and allow people to get their money back for it.

-Reflexology is a natural healing art, based on the principle that there are reflex points in the hands and feet which correspond to every part, gland and organ of the body.
+Reflexology represents the belief that reflex points in the hands and feet correspond to every body part, gland and organ.
 The feet have more reflex points than the hands.
-Many perform it on the feet, for this reason.
+Many perform it on the feet for this reason.

 The reflexologist stimulates the reflexes during the treatment by applying pressure using the thumbs and fingers.
-Techniques such as kneading, twisting, rotating, gentle squeezing and alternating pressure are used to release stress and tension and increase the circulation.
-It is very important for the blood to flow freely.
+Kneading, twisting, rotating, gentle squeezing and alternating pressure techniques are used to release stress and tension and increase circulation.
+The blood needs to flow freely.
 It carries oxygen and nutrients to all cells.
 Stress can reduce the blood flow.
 Circulation can become sluggish.

-Doctors agree, that stress causes 80% of all health problems.
+Doctors agree that stress causes 80% of all health problems.
 A reflexology treatment stimulates more than 7000 nerves.
-The body has built in mechanisms for cleansing itself.
-If these energies become blocked i.e. (Meridian lines) or function improperly, toxins and waste matter are allowed to build up.
-By deepening relaxation, (enhancing the parasympathetic system) reflexology allows all body systems to function more efficiently.
+The body has built-in mechanisms for cleansing itself.
+If these energies become blocked, i.e. (Meridian lines) or function improperly, toxins and waste matter are allowed to build up.
+By deepening relaxation (enhancing the parasympathetic system), Reflexology enables all body systems to function more efficiently.

 Reflexology balances the whole-body system.
-The technical term, homeostasis, means "being in balance."
+The technical term homeostasis means "being in balance."
 For the human body to be healthy, everything must work together.
-Reflexology can work in harmony with other methods and should not be considered as an alternative, but as a complimentary therapy.
+Reflexology can work in harmony with other methods and should not be considered an alternative but a complementary therapy.